 Swelling is the body’s natural response to injury and trauma.
-Although theses fluids are meant to protect and start the healing process, it can also bring some lasting negative effects if it continues to linger.
+Fluids rush to the injured area to provide cells that heal the injured tissue.
+Although theses fluids are meant to protect and start the healing process, they can also bring some lasting negative effects if it continues to linger.
 Some negative effects can be as follows:

 R – Rest